mantidproject/mantid/docs/source/release/v5.1.0/muon.rst

 Bug fixes
 ---------
 - Fixed an issue where ties set in Muon Analysis were not being respected.
+- The plot will always match the state of the `Plot raw` checkbox.
+- Fixed a bug that caused rebinned data to override non-binned data.

 :ref:`Release 5.1.0 <v5.1.0>`